bharadwaj89/Detecting-Pedestrians-using-YOLO/README.md

 # Detecting-Pedestrians-using-YOLO
-The Goal of the project is to identify whether a pedestrian is present in a video and accurately detect them using Open CV and YOLO algorithm
+The Goal of the project is to identify whether a pedestrian is present in a video and accurately detect them using Open CV and YOLO algorithm.\n

 The results were added as a separate video just for reference where the same can be viewed/downloaded using python code.

 Thank you!